 Portinscale is the village closest to Keswick, just a mile away and is adjacent to the shores of Derwentwater.
 Portinscale has a good selection of accommodation including some lovely guest houses and self catering properties making it an excellent base for your holiday.

-Facilities in the village include a traditional pub the Farmers Arms with a bar and beer garden and The Chalet Tearooms and Restaurant serving high quality food for breakfast, lunch or afternoon tea.
+Facilities in the village include The Chalet Tearooms and Restaurant serving high quality food for breakfast, lunch or afternoon tea.
 The Lingholm Kitchen and Walled Garden, a 10 minute stroll from Keswick has a fantastic cafe with a stunning 100ft long glass wall looking down on the octagonal walled garden that sits on the same spot as the old Lingholm kitchen gardens that Beatrix Potter credited as her original inspiration for Mr McGregor's garden in The Tale of Peter Rabbit.
 The area around Portinscale is well known for its links with Beatrix Potter.
 Between 1885 and 1907 the Potter family took their summer holidays at Lingholm and Fawe Park on the Western shores of Derwentwater where Beatrix spent many hours making sketches of the woods, gardens and landscape which were to feature in several of her books.
 At Lingholm, just beyond Portinscale, the abundance of red squirrels (still there but in lesser numbers) is said to have inspired ''The Tale of Squirrel Nutkin''.
 Other local landmarks can be seen in her illustrations, for example ''Owl Island'' is St Herbert's Island in Derwentwater.